Experience Preferred... But Not Essential: Reception

 Variety said “generally the picture looks a treat”.
 Screen International said that UA Classics had great success with Experience Preferred....
 But Not Essential in contrast to P'Tang Yang Kipperbang.
 In 1984, Gavin Millar said in Sight & Sound that it "had them queueing round the block in New York".
 Looking back in 1987, David Rose (interviewed by Nicolas Kent) in Sight & Sound described it as “one of Channel 4’s first big successes in America”.
+Rick Marx, writing in BoxOffice, found it "utterly charming" but he found the "Scottish accents ... often almost impossible to interpret".